nudgebee/nudgebee-docs/doc-server/docs/installation/agent/installation/logging/loki.md

 ---
 sidebar_position: 2
 ---
-# Logging
+# Loki
 ## Overview
-Nudgebee support integration with Loki and provies UI iterface to view logs data using Loki query format.
+If you have existing loki instance you can integrate using below config

 ## Installation
 By default nudgebee auto discovers Loki if agent is installed in same cluster as Loki.